angarsky/diveintopython/learn/date/datetime.md

 print(tomorrow)
 ```

-Here's also an example of how to find time delta in Python:
+Here's also an example of how to find time delta or time difference in Python:

 ```python
 import datetime